Hi! My name is April, nice to meet cha!

-I was born in Wilmington, NC in the 80’s, but I believe we lived there less than a year before moving to Pensacola, FL and then onto Louisiana and Alabama.
-We moved around a lot in my earlier years.
+I was born in the 80’s.
+I moved around a lot in my earlier years.
 No, I wasn’t a military brat.
 We moved a lot partially because of my father’s work and partially because he was an explorer like me.
-So it’s a little hard for me to answer the question, “Where are you from?”
-That’s why I just say I’m from Louisiana and Alabama because that is where my roots come from and most of my family still lives there.
+I just say I’m from Louisiana and Alabama because that is where my roots come from and most of my family still lives there.

-We moved away from Alabama when I was 7 years old, right after my little sister was born.
-We headed west because my father wanted us to experience a different kind of life.
+We moved away from Alabama when I was 7 years old.
 That was when I fell in love with traveling and the mountains.
 My parents along with me and my 2 sisters packed up everything we owned and moved to Ohio.
 Next it was beautiful Utah where we lived in the tiniest town I’ve ever lived, and many small towns along the way.
 I remember my childhood as being so much fun.
 We were always packing up and moving, taking long road trips to incredible places and camping.
 As a kid I had a blast!

 We moved to Oregon when I was eight or nine years old.
 The first place we lived was way up in the mountains in a campground.
 The five of us lived the whole summer in a 15 foot camper.
 We hosted and managed the campground in exchange for food and propane.
 That was one of my favorite memories from my childhood.
 Everyday was an adventure!
 Living without electricity is a pretty cool experience.
 We even had to carry our water from the creek and heat it on the open fire to take baths in a make-shift tub out of a large cooler.
 Doesn’t that sound awesome!?